Aftab Ahmed (academic): Career

 Ahmed joined the political science department of the University of Chittagong in 1977 as a lecturer and was promoted to assistant professor in 1981 and associate professor in 1984.
 He joined the University of Dhaka as a professor of political science department in 1995.
 He served as the vice-chancellor of National University of Bangladesh from July 2003 until July 2005.
-He was relieved from the position before completing the full 4-year tenure.
+He was relieved of the position before completing the full 4-year tenure.
 He then served as a senior professor of political science at the University of Dhaka.

 Death

 On 23 September 2006, three gunmen stormed Ahmed's residence at the University of Dhaka campus and shot him with several bullets.
 He was admitted to the Samorita Hospital and then later to the Combined Military Hospital (CMH).
 Three days later, Ahmed died following a cardiac arrest resulting from blood clots.
 In 2008, one of the four suspected accused in the murder case gave his confessional statement before a court and disclosed the name of Bangladesh Nationalist Party Member of Parliament Mofiqul Hasan Tripti in connection with the involvement in the murder.
 A Dhaka court rejected his bail and ordered him sent to jail on the 10-day remand prayer submitted by the Criminal Investigation Department inspector.